-- fits well-if it's too big it can ride up and could suffocate your baby - is non-flammable - does not have small buttons, drawstrings or decorations that could come off - is easy to put on such as clothing with a wide neck opening so it fits over your baby's head - does not have a hood
+- fits well-if it's too big it can ride up and could suffocate your baby - is non-flammable - does not have small buttons, drawstrings or decorations that could come off

 When going outside in cold weather:

 - Put a hat on your baby and cover their hands and feet. - If you're choosing a warmer, hooded sleeper for outdoor use, make sure you choose one with a 'break-away' hood that is attached with Velcro® or snap attachments.
 Fixed hoods can catch on things and strangle your baby. - Dress your baby with 1 more layer of clothing than you're wearing. - Do not use scarves or anything with drawstrings, as they can strangle your baby. - Do not stay outside for too long.